Monstrous moonshine: Modular moonshine

 In the early 1990s, the group theorist A. J. E. Ryba discovered remarkable similarities between parts of the character table of the monster, and Brauer characters of certain subgroups.
-In particular, for an element g of prime order p in the monster, many irreducible characters of an element of order kp whose kth power is g are simple combinations of Brauer characters for an element of order k in the centralizer of g.
+In particular, for an element g of prime order p in the monster, many irreducible characters of an element of order kp whose k th power is g are simple combinations of Brauer characters for an element of order k in the centralizer of g.
 This was numerical evidence for a phenomenon similar to monstrous moonshine, but for representations in positive characteristic.
 In particular, Ryba conjectured in 1994 that for each prime factor p in the order of the monster, there exists a graded vertex algebra over the finite field F_{p} with an action of the centralizer of an order p element g, such that the graded Brauer character of any p-regular automorphism h is equal to the McKay-Thompson series for gh.

 In 1996, Borcherds and Ryba reinterpreted the conjecture as a statement about Tate cohomology of a self-dual integral form of $V^\natural$.
 This integral form was not known to exist, but they constructed a self-dual form over Z[1/2], which allowed them to work with odd primes p.
 The Tate cohomology for an element of prime order naturally has the structure of a super vertex algebra over F_{p}, and they broke up the problem into an easy step equating graded Brauer super-trace with the McKay-Thompson series, and a hard step showing that Tate cohomology vanishes in odd degree.
-They proved the vanishing statement for small odd primes, by transferring a vanishing result from the Leech lattice.
+They proved the vanishing statement for small odd primes by transferring a vanishing result from the Leech lattice.
 In 1998, Borcherds showed that vanishing holds for the remaining odd primes, using a combination of Hodge theory and an integral refinement of the no-ghost theorem.

 The case of order 2 requires the existence of a form of $V^\natural$ over a 2-adic ring, i.e., a construction that does not divide by 2, and this was not known to exist at the time.
 There remain many additional unanswered questions, such as how Ryba's conjecture should generalize to Tate cohomology of composite order elements, and the nature of any connections to generalized moonshine and other moonshine phenomena.